-The Village of Tully water department serves approximately 930 people through approximately 350 service connections in its water system.
-All water supplied in 2021 was from our two Lake Road wells.
-Both wells are in the same ground water source located off Meetinghouse Road.
-The wells are approximately 78' in depth.
+The Village of Tully water department serves approximately 930 people through approximately 350 service connections in its water systems.
+All water supplied in 2022 was from our two Lake Road wells.
+Both wells are approximately 78' in depth.
 All water pumped from the Lake Road well site is disinfected with sodium hypochlorite and treated with fluoride to help prevent tooth decay.

 The NYS DOH has completed a source water assessment for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
-The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminants that have been detected.
+The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
+See section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.
 Water suppliers and county and state health departments will use this information to direct future source water protection activities.
 These may include water quality monitoring, resource management, planning, and education programs.